vskarleas/ImagePulser/README.md

 **ROB4-S7-IPC** © 2024 by **Evinia Anastassopoulou**, **Vasilis Filippos Skarleas**, and **Yanis Sadoun** is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/).

-This work also includes content that is not the property of **Evinia Anastassopoulou**, **Vasilis Filippos Skarleas**, and **Yanis Sadoun** and is subject to copyright and other licenses from their respective owners.
+This work also includes content that is not the property of the authors and is subject to copyright and other licenses from their respective owners.